 These can come in a few different forms: monthly spot-on, a disposable collar, or a spray.
 The Whole Dog Journal points out that “oral flea-control medications have been proven to be more effective than topical pesticides in both killing fleas and helping to control a household infestation more quickly.”
 While this is true, the benefit of topical treatments is in their general safety.

 Advantage takes care of fleas at all life stages and is even supposed to kill them on contact, and it also covers lice.
 It is approved for use on puppies at least 3 pounds in weight and 7 weeks of age, cats, and even ferrets.
-As with any topical product, monitor your pet for signs of skin irritation, and give them a bath within 24 hours to wash it off.
+As with any topical product, monitor your pet for signs of skin irritation, and give them a bath within 24 hours to wash it off if signs of irritation are seen.
 After 24 hours, it is considered waterproof and a bath, while alleviating some effects, will not offer as much relief.

 The drawback of Advantage is that it does not offer any protection against ticks.
 If you’re living in an urban setting, this product could still be a good option for you, as you’re not likely to encounter many ticks in a concrete jungle.
 For those who like Advantage but are concerned about ticks on their dogs, the Preventic Tick Collar can be worn for additional protection.
 (Just bear in mind that Preventic contains amitraz, which is toxic to cats.)